Push It (Salt-n-Pepa song): Critical reception

 Paul Oldfield from Melody Maker wrote, "'Push It' is an android electro pulse within earshot of Devo's pin-head synthesiser programmes, little pneumatic gasps and Mellotron drones like a motor in low-gear distress.
 It doesn't sound as if it's 'working up a sweat' at all.
 Forget riddim, forget rap.
 This is harder."
 Another editor, Paul Lester, said the song "is to hip hop what M's 'Pop Musik' and Trio's 'Da Da Da' were to electro-pop."
-Edwin Pouncey from NME commented, "The golden girls of rap decide to head off in a 'new direction'.
+Edwin Pouncey from NME wrote, "The golden girls of rap decide to head off in a 'new direction'.
 This involves carefully ripping off a strip of Devo's 'Whip It' anthem of yore and pasting it onto the side of a riff that veers near the music for a John Carpenter movie that never was...
 I'm fond of both sources so Salt N'Peppa finally succeed in wriggling under my skin.
 Whether they intend to stay seems pretty doubtful however."

-Debbi Voller from Number One stated, "Bound to be a big hit in the present hip hop/house/rap mania climate, and why not?
+Debbi Voller from Number One wrote, "Bound to be a big hit in the present hip hop/house/rap mania climate, and why not?
 'Push It' pumps and grinds like a street version of James Brown's classic 'Sex Machine' and these gals can rap a mean, errr, rap!"
 Robin Smith from Record Mirror named it Single of the Week, writing, "Salt-n-Pepa produce enough energy to put life into a stuffed chimpanzee.
 'Push It' is as sharp as a broken bottle on a mean city street, with forceful rhymes and heavyweight rhythms that just won't let up.
 If I was LL Cool J I'd put my gold chains in a safe and hide in a cupboard at home."

 Music video

-The accompanying music video for "Push It" features a concert performance of the song, along with DJ Spinderella and Hurby "Luv Bug" Azor on keyboards and backing vocals.
-The group wears eight-ball jackets during the video.
+The "Push It" video features a concert performance of the song, along with DJ Spinderella and Hurby "Luv Bug" Azor on keyboards and backing vocals.
+The group wears eight-ball jackets in the video.

 Legacy

-In October 2000, VH1 ranked "Push It" number 37 in their list of "100 Greatest Dance Songs".
-On their list of "100 Greatest Songs of Hip Hop", it was ranked number nine.
-In 2011 and 2017, Rolling Stone magazine ranked the song number 446 and 46 in their lists of the "500 Greatest Songs of All Time" and "100 Greatest Hip-Hop Songs of All Time".
-In 2020, Slant Magazine ranked it number 31 in their "The 100 Best Dance Songs of All Time" list.
+In October 2000, VH1 ranked "Push It" 37th on its list of "100 Greatest Dance Songs".
+On its list of "100 Greatest Songs of Hip Hop", it ranked ninth.
+In 2011 and 2017, Rolling Stone magazine ranked the song 446th and 46th on its lists of the "500 Greatest Songs of All Time" and "100 Greatest Hip-Hop Songs of All Time".
+In 2020, Slant Magazine ranked it 31st on its list of "The 100 Best Dance Songs of All Time".